brianbancroft/OpenCanadaGeoData/README.md

-# A somewhat Incomplete Journey through Open Geospatial Data of Canada and its places.
+# A somewhat Incomplete Journey through Open Geospatial Data of Canada and its places

 ## Why another List of OpenGeoData?